 Dialogue, Health and Society focuses on the theoretical and practical role of language in health communication and medical care.
-In a world where uncertainty reigns, conspiracy theories are eagerly shared, and citizens and patients grow stronger, dialogue has become indispensable.
+In a world of polarization and empowered citizens and patients, dialogue has become indispensable.